huggingface/blog/leaderboard-drop-dive.md

 ---
-title: "DROP deep dive"
+title: "Open LLM Leaderboard: DROP deep dive"
 thumbnail: /blog/assets/evaluating-mmlu-leaderboard/thumbnail.png
 authors:
 - user: clefourrier
 - user: cabreraalex
+  guest: true
 - user: stellaathena
+  guest: true
 - user: SaylorTwift
 - user: thomwolf
 ---

-# DROP deep dive
+# Open LLM Leaderboard: DROP deep dive
 Recently, [three new benchmarks](https://twitter.com/clefourrier/status/1722555555338956840) were added to the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard): Winogrande, GSM8k and DROP.
 A cursory look at the scores for DROP revealed something strange was going on, with the overwhelming majority of models scoring less than 10 out of 100 on their f1-score!
 We did a deep dive to understand what was going on, come with us to see what we found out!

 ## Initial observations